How Coupon Extensions Cause Affiliate Attribution Fraud

 There are many ways to manage affiliate commissions, but most online retailers partner with affiliate marketing platforms like ShareASale or Impact.

-These platforms use last click attribution to determine whether an affiliate has earned credit for a particular sale.
+These platforms use last click attribution model to determine whether an affiliate has earned credit for a particular sale.

 This means the platform tracks the last channel (examples include online ads, email marketing, organic search, etc.) a shopper interacted with before arriving on the business’s website and making a purchase.